Believing in accessibility for all

 1.0 Purpose

-1.1 Wolverhampton Homes aims to provide great homes in clean, safe neighbourhoods and to help people get on in life.
-We are also committed to providing a high-quality customer feedback service, dealing with complaints in a fair and impartial way.
+1.1Wolverhampton Homes aims to provide great homes in clean, safe neighbourhoods to support helping people get on in life.
+We are also committed to providing a high-quality customer contact and access including dealing with complaints in a fair and impartial way

 1.2 By proactively listening to our customers and dealing with complaints about our services, we are able to make improvements based on the feedback you give us.
 It also allows us to manage, respond to and learn from complaints.
+We will apply fairness and impartiality; and our customers will not be treated any differently if they complain.

 • Be fair – treat people fairly and follow fair process.